Are you thinking of traveling to Nepal? Read this before you go for some important travel advice to help you make the most out of your time and money.

 What dangers are in Nepal?

 In Nepal, severe criminal activity is infrequent.
 However, mother nature can be a bitch!
 Natural disasters do happen.
 For a start, the whole country sits along a tectonic fault and earthquakes, while rare, can be catastrophic, like the one in April 2015.

 It is undoubtedly not something that would keep me away, but it does still bother me from time to time.

 In reality, the chance of getting caught up in one is minimal.
-Espishilly in the Katmandu valley, as the last one, was massive and it will take time to build up that kind of pressure again.
+Especially in the Katmandu Valley, as the last one, was massive and it will take time to build up that kind of pressure again.

 However, there are many more immediate threats to your safety and security presented by the land itself.

 Do I need a tour operator in Nepal?